LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 An interface may also contain "nested types", which we won't discuss in this class.
 </aside>

 The most useful aspect of interfaces is to specify method signatures.
 Recall that a method signature includes the name, parameters, and return type of a method, but no body.
 From the list above, we've seen every type of member except for **default methods**.
-We'll describe these briefly below.
+We'll describe these briefly near the end of this lesson.

 Here's a simple example: